pomerium/pomerium/docs/reference/readme.md

 Administrative users are [super users](https://en.wikipedia.org/wiki/Superuser) that can sign-in as another user or group.
 User impersonation allows administrators to temporarily impersonate a different user.

+### Enable User Impersonation

+- Environmental Variable: `ENABLE_USER_IMPERSONATION`
+- Config File Key: `enable_user_impersonation`
+- Type: `bool`
+- Default: `false`
+- Optional

+Enabling user impersonation allowed administrators to impersonate other user accounts.
+Prior to v0.11.0 this feature was enabled by default.
+It is now disabled by default.

 ### Autocert

 - Environmental Variable: `AUTOCERT`